 The shrub can reach as tall as ten feet or grow as low as three feet.
-You should learn how to take care for the viburnum in depth.
+You should learn how to take care of the viburnum in depth.
 It happens to be tolerant of drier conditions.
 This offers a good solution for the survival of plant life in some forms of areas with lovely thickets.
 The flowers of the Western Viburnum draw pollinating insects, who in turn lead to the survival of a variety of plants.

 Even if you including Western Viburnum in your natural environment, aside from using it as a border.
 You’ll notice it very compatible with a variety of other flowers.
 It provides a great addition to the Ribes sanguineum — a red flowering section.
-They also excel well in the drier climates.
+They also excel well in drier climates.
 He’s still a lovely mate of the Symphoricarpos—the trailing snowberry.
 Also, all such plants favor dry ground.
 When you chose to connect the fountains to your design.
 The best one you’ll pick is the Western Sword Farn.
 This lacks well-drained soil and the roots require more water than the viburnum requires.
 It is far more susceptible to dehydration than any other fern.

 The Western Viburnum is an enticing plant almost every time of year.
 It has white flowers in the spring, transforming into dark-tone berries in the season.
 In the fall, however, you can consider the plant at its most desirable level.
 The vegetation switches from dark green colors to a vibrant red waterfall that brings a spectacular hue to every yard or garden.